This blog comes from inspirational storyteller and “Education for the Soul” Conference 2019 keynote speaker, Kevin Graal.

-Drawing on a deep well of funny and philosophical tales from around the world, Kevin Graal’s closing key-note at our “Education for the Soul” conference will lift your spirit, recharge your optimism and send you away with a renewed sense of purpose.
+Drawing on a deep well of funny and philosophical tales from around the world, on 17th October 2019 Kevin Graal’s delivered the closing key-note at our “Education for the Soul” conference.

-The talk will form a key part of the conference, that has been designed to provide a space where school leaders can explore themes such as authenticity, well-being, values and resilience.
+The talk formed a key part of the conference, that was designed to provide a space where school leaders can explore themes such as authenticity, well-being, values and resilience.

 It is fair to say, the day was a very special one and a huge success with so many school leaders and education professionals joining us for this.
 It was so wonderful to watch these individuals drop their leadership masks and come together, in service of one another and in service of shared hopes, dreams and ambitions for our children and our schools.